 Payments that will not be deductible from taxable income include:

 - All payments made to manipulate the value of a company’s stock, including stock repurchases, futures contracts, purchase or redemption of derivatives, etc.

 - Transfers of restricted stock, stock options, or other financial instruments that are illiquid or have an inexact or indeterminate present value

 - Gifts and donations, including membership fees, purchases of goods at inflated prices, and other dodges for circumventing these rules

 - The cost of lobbying, political advertising, and other activities intended to influence government policy on behalf of the firm

-- Anything not directly required for generating present or future income.
+- Any expenses not directly required for generating present or future income